Finding Cheaper Baseball Tickets Tips: Use TickPick!

-First I’m going to tell you why shopping around on third party sites is well worth it, and then I’ll tell you why TickPick is my favorite.
+First I’m going to tell you why shopping around for baseball tickets is well worth it, and then I’ll tell you why TickPick is my favorite.

 If you’re like I was for years before I started doing head-slapping research, you probably bought your baseball tickets one of two ways…either online through the team’s website, or at the box office.

-And while both methods have their merits at times, I threw away a lot of money doing that.
+And while both methods have their merits, I threw away a lot of money doing that.

-There are a lot of factors that can drive baseball ticket prices down, especially on third party sites…an excessively hot or cold day, a low value opponent, a home team that is underperforming, or lots of tickets still available close to game time.
+There are a lot of factors that can drive baseball ticket prices down, especially on third party sites: an excessively hot or cold day, a low value and distant opponent, a home team that is underperforming, or lots of tickets still available close to game time.

 That’s when you look at third party sites, where you can save a bunch.

-Very important tip, though…when you’re comparing prices, be sure to go all the way to the checkout screen and find out what you’re really paying.
+Very important tip, though: when you’re comparing prices, go all the way to the checkout screen and find out what you’re really paying.
 (That actually especially applies to buying from the team website.)
 Those fees are a significant part of the cost of tickets.

-Why I Love TickPick For Cheap Baseball Tickets
+Why I Love TickPick For Cheaper Baseball Tickets

 So this brings me to why I love TickPick for cheap baseball tickets, and why they are the Official Ticket Resale Partner of Ballpark E-Guides.
 (That’s not really a thing, but it sounds good.)